-AMRAB carries out comprehensive national consultations before setting the MRFF strategies and priorities.
+AMRAB carries out national consultations before setting the MRFF Strategies and Priorities.
 This makes sure that they focus on the best areas for future research.

-See our 10-year plan to see how we are applying the MRFF strategy and priorities to initiatives that make a difference to Australians' health.
+See our MRFF 2nd 10-year Investment Plan to see how we are applying the MRFF Strategy and Priorities to initiatives that make a difference to Australians' health.

 AMRAB sets the Australian Medical Research and Innovation Strategy every 5 years.
 It takes into account Australia's health needs and areas that need greater investment.

 The strategic objectives for 2021-26 for the MRFF to deliver are:

 - equitable health outcomes through research-informed preventive health and health care across the spectrum from primary to tertiary care